 The selection of this technology

-Phonegap used jvascript for developing the hybrid application.
+PhoneGap used JavaScript for developing the hybrid application.

 2.2.5 HTML 5

 Technology description

 HTML5 is a language that was developed for use as a markup language.
 Website for writing the latest version is being developed by WHATWG (The Web Hypertext Application Technology Working Group) has been raised by several Feature to allow developers to use more easily